Heatwave conditions and thunderstorm risk for parts of UK

-Warning of potential 'heatwave' conditions, the alert covers London, the South East, East of England, and both East and West Midlands.
+Warning of potential Heat-Health Watch conditions, the alert covers London, the South East, East of England, and both East and West Midlands.

 It has been issued as hot air from the continent is set to move north to the UK over the coming days, with the potential for parts of the south east to see temperatures in the low 30s Celsius.